 to further strengthen the role of the CAS in society.

 The CAS is financed primarily from the state budget.
 In addition to basic institutional financing of research objectives of Academy institutes, target-oriented financing is being more widely practised to carry out research projects and grants selected on the basis of public competitions.
-The CAS was the first institution in the Czech Republic to establish its own Grant Agency which financially supports research projects selected through a peer-review procedure involving reviewers from abroad.
+The CAS was the first institution in the Czech Republic to establish its own Grant Agency which financially supported research projects selected through a peer-review procedure involving reviewers from abroad.
+However, based on the decision of the government, in 2015 its operation was terminated.
 Individual Academy institutes obtain additional financial resources by participating in national as well as international research programmes.

 The funding for the Academy from the state budget has been decreasing in recent years.
 There has been a slight rise in 2016, but still this funding is very low and it constitutes only 34 % of the total Academy’s budget.
-In this situation the Academy Council decided to stabilize the CAS institutes and reduce dependence on targeted funding (in favour of institutional funding from the Academy's own Budget Chapter) and to get more time for conceptual and research work. series of negotiations took place between public higher education institutions, the Academy of Sciences, the Czech Conference of Rectors, and the government representatives responsible for science and education.
+In this situation the Academy Council decided to stabilize the CAS institutes and reduce dependence on targeted funding (in favour of institutional funding from the Academy's own Budget Chapter) and to get more time for conceptual and research work.
+Therefore, the CAS initiated a series of negotiations that took place between public higher education institutions, the CAS, the Czech Conference of Rectors, and the government representatives responsible for science and education.
 As a result the Statement on the Stabilization of the System of R&D&I in the Czech Republic was signed.
 Its main assumption is to increase systematically the institutional support of the Institutes of the CAS and public HEIs in 2019–2023 annually by at least 5 %, so that in the longer time horizon institutional support could reach the level of 70 % of the expenditures of the Institutes of the CAS and public HEIs for R&D, with the effect that the amount of targeted funds in this area will not be adversely affected.

 Concluding her presentation prof. E. Zažímalová emphasised that the Academy Council would like to support the predictable and stable system of science and research funding in compliance with the fulfilment of the Statement on the stabilization of the R&D system.
 It should be based on research evaluation corresponding to international standards, and ensuring the long-term financial stability of the scientific-research environment in the CAS and the Czech Republic.